-A student shall not be allowed to register for any module, which has an associated Clinical Practical Component, in the third year of the BHSc: Chiropractic if he/she has not completed an accredited course in First Aid, as approved by the Head of Department.
+A student shall not be allowed to register for any module, which has an associated Clinical Practical Component, in the third year of the BHSc: Chiropractic if he/she has not completed an accredited course in Basic Life Support course, as approved by the Head of Department.
+(Amended w.e.f.
+2020/01).

-In accordance with Rule G21A(b), the minimum duration for this programme will be four (4) years of registered study and the maximum duration will be five
+In accordance with Rule G23B, the minimum duration for this programme will be four (4) years of registered study and the maximum duration will be five (6) years of registered study, including any periods of WIL.

-(5) years of registered study, including any periods of WIL.
-Should a student interrupt their studies by more than three (3) years, the student will need to apply to the department for permission to reregister and will need to prove currency of appropriate knowledge prior to being given permission to continue with registration.
+In addition to Rule G6B, should a student interrupt their studies by more than three (3) consecutive years, the student will need to apply to the department for permission to re-register and will need to demonstrate currency of appropriate knowledge prior to being given permission to continue with the programme.
+(Amended w.e.f.
+2021/01).